Hannah Avery

 CF is a genetic, life-shortening disease that devastates the lungs, pancreas, and other vital organs.
 It makes it difficult to breathe and fight life-threatening infections, often leading to extensive lung damage and respiratory failure.

-This cause is deeply personal to me – not just as a runner, but as someone who works for the organization leading the fight against CF. I have seen firsthand the impact that fundraising makes, and I know that every dollar brings us closer to life-changing treatments and, ultimately, a cure.
+This cause is deeply personal to me – not just as a runner, but as someone who works for the CF Foundation.
+I have seen firsthand the impact that fundraising makes, and I know that every dollar brings us closer to life-changing treatments and, ultimately, a cure.

 Comments